pxchen95/artifact_removal/README.md

 * backtracking_linesearch_for_g.m: Computes the stepsize for Newton's descent (currently unused)

 ### Other
-* demo.m: Demonstration of how to use the included functions
+* demo/demo.m: Demonstration of how to use the included functions with examples of different ways to visualize the results
+* demo/1segment_example.mat: 1 long segment of data, where artifact is sum of sinusoids with 5 harmonics, true underlying signal is Gaussian noise
+* demo/multsegment_example.mat: 10 short segments of data, where artifact is sum of sinusoids with 5 harmonics, true underlying signal is Gaussian noise
 * convert_cell_array_to_vector.m: Converts cell array to vector with gaps specified by input *samp_shift*
 * convert_vector_to_cellarray.m: Converts vector to cell array with lengths of segments specified by input *N* and lengths of gaps specified by input *samp_shfit*